mansueto-institute/urban-isolines/README.md

 #### Querying Functions
 - `get-isodata` : Wrapper function for Here API.
 Requires location coordinates, and has other optional parameters.
 (Store api key and code as here_api_key and here_api_code in a file called config.py)
-- get-google-coords: Wrapper function for Google Geocoder API.
+- `get-google-coords`: Wrapper function for Google Geocoder API.
 (Store Google API key in config.py file as google_api_key

 #### Mapping Functions
-- isoplot: Plots a geoseries and/or a city shapefile onto a folium map with the coordinates given to the function.
+- `isoplot`: Plots a geoseries and/or a city shapefile onto a folium map with the coordinates given to the function.
-- geoseries_area: Calculates the area of a polygon in square kilometers.
+- `geoseries_area`: Calculates the area of a polygon in square kilometers.

 #### Data Processing Functions
-- isoline_contains: Returns a csv containing data about the fitness of isolines from the coordinates given matching city boundaries of a shapefile given.
+- `isoline_contains`: Returns a csv containing data about the fitness of isolines from the coordinates given matching city boundaries of a shapefile given.
-- isoline_pops: Returns a csv containing data about the population statistics of isolines centering at the coordinates given as well as area data about the isoline as related to a city shapefile provided.
+- `isoline_pops`: Returns a csv containing data about the population statistics of isolines centering at the coordinates given as well as area data about the isoline as related to a city shapefile provided.
-- isoline_raster_pops: Returns a csv containing data about the population statistics of isolines using population raster data
+- `isoline_raster_pops`: Returns a csv containing data about the population statistics of isolines using population raster data

 ## Future